bryanbharper/philectrosophy/src/Server/public/blog.posts/build-a-digital-clock.md

 That's it!
 Feel free to contact me with any questions.

 ## Download:
 I'm frequently asked for the Logisim files for the completed project.
-Thus, I'm including a download link below.
+So, I'm including a download link below.
 Be sure to have [Logisim][1] installed.

 * [Download](resources/DigitalClock.zip)